decentraland/js-sdk-toolchain/packages/@dcl/playground-assets/etc/playground-assets.api.md

     priority: number;
     name?: string;
 };

+// Warning: (ae-missing-release-tag) "TargetEntityRaycastEventsSystemOptions" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export type TargetEntityRaycastEventsSystemOptions = {
+    targetEntity?: number;
+};

+// Warning: (ae-missing-release-tag) "TargetEntityRaycastOptions" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export type TargetEntityRaycastOptions = RaycastEventsSystemOptions & TargetEntityRaycastEventsSystemOptions;

 // Warning: (ae-missing-release-tag) "Task" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //